 Editing materials not only allows you to choose textures and shaders, but also fine-tune placement, animation of textures and tweaking parameters relevant for a chosen shader type.

-To open the Material Editor, go to Tools -> Material Editor.
+To open the legacy Material Editor, go to Tools → Material Editor Legacy.

 The toolbar at the top of the Material Editor window has shortcut buttons for frequently used actions.